top of page

 our parts will fall together.

-We will penetrate this earth together.
+We will penetrate the soil together.

 And if one day a wild seed